mjcampagna/webpack-exploration/README.md

 ## Wait.
 Why ... ?

 You might be wondering, do we need another Webpack article?
 Maybe you don't, but I do.

-Most articles I've found online are out-of-date, completely insane, or both.
-They steer the reader into brambles, then hand them band-aids to cover the wounds, usually in the form of third-party loaders and plugins that seem less like feature adds, and more like hacks.
+I am new to Webpack, and it's been a struggle.
+Most articles I've read are out-of-date, or just completely insane, steering the reader into brambles, then handing them band-aids to cover the wounds, these being third-party loaders and plugins that seem less like feature adds, and more like hacks.
+Or they're just not in sync with the current version of Webpack, and they break.

 This is a living document that I can update as Webpack and/or my needs continue to evolve, and I hope to avoid bloating my `package.json` or Webpack config with anything nonessential.

-And by writing this down, I hope to maintain some clarity of mind, staving off the madness that has clearly embraced so many others.
+This article does not aim to be comprehensive.
+Instead, I hope to build a solid base and a sane introduction to Webpack.
+By writing things down, I hope to help myself and others to come to better grips with this challenging packager, and to stave off the madness that so many authors seem to encourage.

 Let's get to it.